What is the solution for Saving and Empowering African Kids Lives.

 We knew to make an impact we had to get the child through the hospital doors and be the priority.
 With no public children’s hospital for an area of over 250-million we knew a major problem.

 The outcome – We built a public kids teaching hospital.
 Now thousands of kids getting quality healthcare, mothers traveling from all over Kenya knowing that their child will be seen and treated in a timely and respectful matter.
-Today, on average 3,000 kids per month, are being treated in our child-only public hospital.
+Today, on average 318 kids are being treated in our child-only public hospital per day — that is 318 x 365-days = 116,070 per year.
 The first time in history this has happened in East & Central Africa.
 Are child mortality rates changing for the better?
 Yes!

 Are we finished?
 No. Now we enter phase two, working on a swifter turnover of patients.
 Better equipment.
 Improved services.
 Teaching prevention, offering screenings.
 Reaching kids in an earlier stage of their illness.
 Motivating Docs/Nurses to raise the bar.
 Constructing ancillary buildings.
 Opening a Music Therapy House.
 Initiating a child education unit in the grounds… and more.